From BR Bullpen

 "I don't care what the situation was, how high the stakes were -- the bases could be loaded and the pennant riding on every pitch, it never bothered Whitey Ford.
 He pitched his game.
 Cool.
 Craft.
 Nerves of steel."
 Mickey Mantle

-Forty-five years after his retirement he remains one of the winningest pitchers of all time.
+Five decades after his retirement he remains one of the winningest pitchers of all time.
 His .690 win percentage stands highest among pitchers with 200 wins.
 Superb from the start, he went 9-1 as a half-season debut as a rookie in 1950 then lost two full years (1951-1952) to the Army during the Korean War.
 He had a winning record his first 14 seasons, posting 'W's in over two-thirds of his decisions almost every year.
 From 1950 to 1953, he had a string of 22 consecutive starts which were won by the Yankees; that tied the major league mark set by Carl Hubbell of the New York Giants in 1936 and 1937.
-No other pitcher would put together such a streak until Kris Medlen of the Atlanta Braves topped it with a longer string that lasted from 2010 to 2012; Medlen had only become a full-time big league starter in the second half of the 2012 season, a situation not entirely dissimilar from the curcumstances in which Ford's streak had taken place.
+No other pitcher would put together such a streak until Kris Medlen of the Atlanta Braves topped it with a longer string that lasted from 2010 to 2012; Medlen had only become a full-time big league starter in the second half of the 2012 season, a situation not entirely dissimilar from the circumstances in which Ford's streak had taken place.

 He also was a post-season stand-out - which in his era meant the World Series and nothing else - appearing in a record 11 Fall Classics with an ERA of 2.71.
 Along the way he hurled a record 33 consecutive scoreless innings to break the mark Babe Ruth had held since 1918.